button/DeepLinkKit/README.md

 ## Overview

 The Button DeepLink SDK is a splendid route-matching, block-based way to handle your deep links.
-Rather than decide how to format your URLs, parse them, pass data, and navigate to specific content or perform actions, this SDK and a few lines of code will get you on your way.
+Rather than decide how to format your URLs, parse them, pass data, and navigate to specific content or perform actions, this library and a few lines of code will get you on your way.

 [Full Documentation](http://www.usebutton.com/sdk/deep-links/integration-guide)